Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **inject_source_on_target** [ Type: *bool* ]

 	If True, when plotting the limiting magnitude on the cutout image, inserted an artifical source on the transient position.
+Use wisely as if there is some flux at the target location, this may skew results.

+	Default: **False**

+**plot_injected_sources_randomly** [ Type: *bool* ]

+	If True  include sources randomly at the limiting magnitude in the output image.
+This is used as an illistration of how a source at the limiting magnitude may appear.

+	Default: **True**

+**injected_sources_save_output** [ Type: *bool* ]

+	If True, save the output of the limiting magnitude test as a csv file.
+This is useful to diagnose how the injected sources are behaving as their magnitude is change.

+	Default: **False**

+**check_catalog_nondetections** [ Type: *bool* ]

+	If True, performing a limiting magnitue test on catalog sources.
+This was used to produce Fig. XYZ in the AutoPhoT Paper.